ishitta-iyer/sta314-project/README.md

 ### Main modeling files

+- `combined_code.ipynb`
+  A combined notebook that places the code from the tree-based workflow, logistic regression baseline, and MobileNetV2 workflow into a single file.
+The notebook is ordered with trees first, followed by logistic regression, then MobileNetV2, and includes markdown cells introducing each model section.

 - `ensemble_trees.ipynb`
   The final notebook and strongest model in the repository.
 This notebook builds the tree-based pipeline, compares feature combinations, and develops the final tree-oriented approach used for the project conclusions.